-Non-membership period Balance in franking account just before the joining time Total franking credits during non-membership period 1 July 2013 to 30 September 2013 \$500 Dr - a franking deficit \$200 Cr 1 February 2014 to 31 March 2014 \$400 Dr - a franking deficit \$100 Cr
+Non- membership period Balance in franking account just before the joining time Total franking credits during non-membership period 1 July 2022 to 30 September 2022 A\$500 Dr - a franking deficit A\$200 Cr 1 February 2023 to 31 March 2023 A\$400 Dr - a franking deficit A\$100 Cr

-Melmott Ltd shows the total franking credits that arose in the franking account for each non-membership period (\$300) at A and the total of the FDT balances (\$900) at B. Melmott Ltd also provides the information in the above table, as well as the name of the head company of each consolidated group of which it was or is a member, as an attachment to the franking account tax return.
+Melmott Ltd shows the total franking credits that arose in the franking account for each non-membership period (\$300) at label A and the total of the FDT balances (\$900) at label B. Melmott Ltd also provides the information in the above table, as well as the name of the head company of each consolidated group of which it was or is a member, as an attachment to the Franking account tax return.